 Kitchens serve as the center of many activities for families, and are no place for irritating plumbing leaks that waste enough water.
 The two most common sources of leaks in the kitchen are your sink and your dishwasher.
-In this article, I’ll show you how to address the common causes of leaks in these areas and let you know when it’s time to call in a pro.
+In this article, I’ll show you how to address the common causes of leaks in these areas and let you know when it’s time to call in a local pro.

 Stop Dampness under the Cabinets